ECB defends payments system in Iran sanctions debate

-FRANKFURT The European Central Bank defended its payments system on Thursday, after a newspaper reported that the U.S. Congress is preparing new Iran sanctions to target the ECB's system for settling cross-border payments.
+FRANKFURT Feb 21 The European Central Bank on Thursday defended its payments system after a newspaper reported that the U.S. Congress is preparing new Iran sanctions to target the ECB's system for settling cross-border payments.

-The proposed bill is aimed at pressing the ECB to do more to prevent Iranian firms and banks from using the Target2 payments system to conduct transactions involving euros, the Financial Times reported.
+The proposed bill is aimed at pressing the ECB to do more to prevent Iranian companies and banks from using the Target2 payments system to conduct transactions involving euros, the Financial Times reported.

 The ECB said it complied with European Union sanctions against Iran.